davidmerickson01/davidmerickson01.github.io/learning_python.md

 To write python code, you need a text editor.
 You have several options:
 * IDLE has an editor and debugger.
 This is where we'll start.
 * notepad (Windows) or TextEdit (Mac) are freely available
-* VSCode (https://code.visualstudio.com/) - I use this at work
+* VSCode (<https://code.visualstudio.com>) - I use this at work
-* You cannot use MS Word or Wordpad.
+* You cannot use Microsoft Word or Wordpad.
 They are not text editors.

 # Learning Python